 Here are some things that could cause ‘clunking’ on your vehicle:

 - A loose brake caliper or a unit with a compromised brake caliper guide pin: this is the most underrated reason for clunks.
-Fortunately, a fix is as simple as getting the brake caliper torqued properly or the guide pin fired in rightly.
-First, check this, or, be sure to be around when your mechanic checks it (for obvious reasons).
+Fortunately, a fix is as simple as getting the brake caliper torqued properly or the guide pin fitted correctly.
+First, check this, or be sure to be around when your mechanic checks it (for obvious reasons).

 - A bad motor mount could also be responsible.
 Since the noise is specific to the driver’s side, start by checking the transmission mount – it likely has gone bad.